-This means that neither the radio regulations nor the essential requirement of the R&TTE Directive give SRDs protection, including from other SRDs.
 The essential requirement in Art.
 3.2 states "In addition, radio equipment shall be so constructed that it effectively uses the spectrum allocated to terrestrial/space radio communication and orbital resources so as to avoid harmful interference.".
 The Directive also defines "harmful interference" as "interference which endangers the functioning of a radionavigation service or of other safety services or which otherwise seriously degrades, obstructs or repeatedly interrupts a radiocommunications service operating in accordance with the applicable Community or national regulations.".
-It should be noted that the R&TTE Directive is under revision making and the new revised Directive is likely to include also in under article 3.2 the receiver performance of equipment as a new additional aspect to be also considered with regard to the efficient use of the spectrum.

-Hence, the R&TTE Directive refers only to the relationship between SRDs and radio services and not to intra-SRD sharing.
-It is however seen to be the role of the regulators to ensure that SRDs do have equal access to frequency bands and would therefore have to protect each other to a reasonable and defined extent.
+It is the role of the regulators to ensure that SRDs do have equal access to frequency bands and would therefore have to protect each other to a reasonable and defined extent.
 This is a principle which is proposed by CEPT in the context of the examination of application categories in the technical annex of the EC Decision.
-In order to ensure this goal, CEPT performs studies.
+In order to ensure this goal, CEPT performs studies based on ETSI Technical Reports (named System Reference Documents (SRDoc)) providing visibility on expecting deployment scenario, technical characteristics and economic background on new radio applications under standardisation in ETSI.
 The results of these studies are transferred to minimum technical requirements to be included in ETSI Harmonised European Standards for SRD applications according to the MoU between ETSI and ECC.
+In addition, CEPT can also start spectrum engineering studies when proposed and agreed by the administrations in the CEPT.

 The outcome of CEPT investigations in view of improving the existing regulatory framework for SRDs and identifying additional frequency ranges to be harmonised through the SRD Decision is presented in the following sections.